Gel Toe Protectors: Gel Toe Caps & Toe Sleeves

 Practicalities to keep in mind

 They take up room in your toebox.
 You won’t get away with one on every toe.
-Unless your hoes are excessively tight to start with, you’ll get one on, maybe two if you’re lucky.
+Unless your toes are excessively tight to start with, you’ll get one on, maybe two if you’re lucky.

 Sweat can’t evaporate.
 That means maceration could be an issue.
 However, I've seen people wear them six days straight in ultramarathons without any issue.
 And, I've seen people want to get them off after half an hour.
 Experiment with them for increasingly longer periods to see how your skin copes.